-- At flat, fingers are relaxed and off the cymbals - Pull the arm back as if you are drawing a bow or someone is pulling a string attached to the back of your elbow - Forearms stays parallel to the ground with the end of the cymbal sitting on the outside of your bicep - Cymbal is pointing towards the contact point (2" in from the outside of the left cymbal)
+- At flat, fingers are relaxed and off the cymbals. - Pull the arm back as if you are drawing a bow or someone is pulling a string attached to the back of your elbow. - Forearms stay parallel to the ground with the end of the cymbal sitting on the outside of your bicep. - Cymbal should be pointing towards the contact point (2" in from the outside of the left cymbal).